sportsclimbs/sportclimbs-2/content/peak/stoney/darlton-two/darlton-two-chunky-buttress.md

 **1. Bride of Chunky (6b+)**
-The arete, difficult, to easier climbing.
+The arête, difficult, to easier climbing.

 **2. Lurid Persona (6b)**
 A more balanced line.